-You can turn on Meet video meetings, manage advanced features, or make someone else in your G Suite account an administrator to help you perform Meet management tasks.
+You can turn on Google Meet video meetings, manage advanced features, or make someone else in your Google Workspace account an administrator to help you perform Meet management tasks.

 When the Google Meet service is on, users in your organization can: